-The length of the contract will be from the date of award, approximately September 2023 for 1 year with four optional renewals at the discretion of the State of Alaska.
+The length of the contract will be from the date of award, approximately December 1, 2023, for approximately 1 year until completion, on November 30, 2024.
+There are nine optional renewals at the discretion of the State of Alaska for a maximum contract period of ten years.